TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Machine Learning/Papers/Direct Acquisition Optimization for Low Budget Active Learning.md

 >- What are the existing work for the same topic and problem?
 >- What happens in this field before this paper?

+>[!info]
+>This paper focus on extreme low budge setting while using expected loss reduction as criterion for sample selection.
+Most of active learning are based on heuristics, which emphasize the computational efficiency in sample selection process.
+But the training objective is different from the heuristic for sample selection, making them less effective.
+However, evaluating expected loss on test data requires some labeled validation set.
+This is not suitable for active learning with low budget.
+For this reason, this paper raised an important challenge in active learning.
+This paper combines several existing techniques such the the use of surrogate proposal (which is common for sampling-based methods), and the use of variance-reduction importance sampling for estimation of expected loss.
+It is interesting to see that the influence function is chosen.

 >[!question]
 >Decide the *quality* of this paper.
 >- Is the derivation in this paper correct?